Rui1223/probabilitsic-minimum-constraint-removal-planning/README.md

-# mcr
+# probablistic mimimum constraint removal planning problem
-This is a repository for my probability mcr research.
+This is a repository for my research on probablistic minimum constraint removal planning.
-I am taking full efforts on submitting my debut paper for SoCS 2019.